Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Methods of fitting time-series photometry

-where $t$, $t'$ could be the timestamps of two datapoints, $h$ is the height scale and $l$ the length scale of correlated noise, $\sigma$ is the amplitude of (uncorrelated) white noise and $\delta_{tt'}$ is the Kronecker delta which equals unity when $t = t'$ and zero otherwise.
+where $t$, $t'$ could be the timestamps of two datapoints, $h$ is the height scale and $l$ the length scale of correlated noise, $\sigma$ is the amplitude of (uncorrelated) white noise, and $\delta_{tt'}$ is the Kronecker delta which equals unity when $t = t'$ and zero otherwise.

-If we want to fit multiple time-series simultaneously - such as joint-fitting individual pixel light curves - then we can use a 2D GP model, where the dataset lies along a 2D grid of pixels-by-time.
+If we want to fit multiple time series simultaneously (e.g. joint-fitting individual pixel light curves), then we can use a 2D GP model, where the dataset lies along a 2D grid of pixels-by-time.
 In this case, our kernel function can describe correlation as a function of separation in time and as a function of distance away on the detector.
-As the computational cost of GPs can scale as the cube of the total number of datapoints i.e. $\mathcal{O}(N_p^3 N_t^3)$ for $N_p$ pixels and $N_t$ time points, we need to exploit a particular GP optimisation to make this method computationally tractable for our datasets.
-We chose the optimisation originally identified in \citealt{Rakitsch2013}, and introduced to exoplanet time-series by \citet{Fortune2024}, as it has sufficient flexibility in the choice of kernel functions we can use and scales efficiently as $\mathcal{O}(2 N_p^3 + 2 N_t^3 + N_p N_t (N_p + N_t))$, making the analysis computationally feasible.
+As the computational cost of GPs can scale as the cube of the total number of datapoints, namely, $\mathcal{O}(N_p^3 N_t^3)$ for $N_p$ pixels and $N_t$ time points, we need to exploit a particular GP optimisation to make this method computationally tractable for our datasets.
+We chose the optimisation originally identified in \citealt{Rakitsch2013}, and introduced to exoplanet time series by \citet{Fortune2024}, as it has sufficient flexibility in the choice of kernel functions we can use and it scales efficiently as $\mathcal{O}(2 N_p^3 + 2 N_t^3 + N_p N_t (N_p + N_t))$, making the analysis computationally feasible.
 The method calculates the exact log likelihood value without approximations and works by breaking up the expensive decomposition of the covariance matrix into separate covariance matrices for each dimension, see \citet{Fortune2024} for more details.
 It is implemented in an open-source Python package called \textsc{luas} which is available on GitHub\footnote{\href{https://github.com/markfortune/luas}{https://github.com/markfortune/luas}} along with documentation and tutorials \citep{Fortune2024}.